-Sessions are essentially practical with a need for artist research.
+Sessions are mostly practical, with theoretical input and discussion playing a crucial but secondary role.
 Self-directed study along with directed lessons will run alongside ongoing individual assessment.

-Approximately 4 hours extra time to be given in addition to lesson commitment.
+6 hours per fortnight extra time at AS Level and 13 extra hours per fortnight at A Level should be completed in the studio, in addition to lesson and homework commitment.
+As a rule of thumb, 6th Form Art students should produce approx. 1 sketchbook page (or equivalent,) per day.
 Visits to galleries and museums are an exciting and important activity for students in their spare time.
-Life drawing will run after school in the Autumn term, for a total of 5 sessions.
+Life drawing will run after school in the summer term, for a total of 5 sessions.